noobshow/terms/tos/sg.md

 ### 3. Authorization for Handling of Funds

-By accepting this Agreement, you acknowledge that certain entities designated by Stripe may hold, receive, and disburse funds on your behalf when such funds from your card transactions settle from the Card Networks.
+By accepting this Agreement, you acknowledge that certain entities designated by Stripe may hold, receive, and disburse funds on your behalf when such funds from your card transactions settle from the Card Networks, and you specifically consent to us transferring such funds between such entities prior to the funds being disbursed to you.
 You acknowledge that First Data Merchant Solutions Private Limited, a company incorporated under the laws of Singapore under registered number 200616768C and having its registered office at 8 Marina Boulevard, #05-02, Singapore 018981, or alternatively, an entity designated by Stripe (each, the “Designated Bank”, as applicable) and Earthport plc, a public listed company incorporated and domiciled in England and quoted on AIM, having its registered office at 21 New Street, London, EC2M 4TP, United Kingdom (“Earthport”) may provide services in order for your card transaction settlement funds to be held, received and disbursed to you and the timing of such disbursements.
 You also acknowledge that the Designated Bank may hold settlement funds in a deposit account on trust on your behalf pending disbursement of the funds to you in accordance with the terms of this Agreement.
 You authorize us to provide our Service through which we will be acting as a technology service provider to the Designated Bank and Earthport.

 You agree you are not entitled to any interest associated with the settlement funds held in the deposit account pending settlement to your specified bank settlement account and you may not assign any interest in those funds or the deposit account.